 Video game and computer game are terms often used interchangeably.
 The game is defined by being controlled electronically, with corresponding imagery appearing on a computer monitor or other display.
-In Germany, the highest sales revenue was generated by stationary console games, at 894 million euros in 2020.
+In Germany, there was around 6.4 billion euros in revenue made from the sales of computer and video games.
 Console games remained the most popular among buyers in recent years, while games for handhelds and mobile devices recorded falling sales.
-In 2020, there were 34.3 computer game players in the country.
+In 2022, over 50 percent of people in the country played computer games.

 The internet has added significantly to the video game world, with gamers being able to both play on their own and join others, even teams regardless of geographical location.
-In 2020, revenue from online and browser game subscription fees in Germany amounted to 163 million euros, which was a noticeable increase compared to the previous year at 113 million euros.
+In 2021, revenue from online and browser game subscription fees in Germany amounted to 145 million euros, which was a a slight decrease compared to the previous year at 163 million euros.
 The widespread use of mobile technology also influenced the video game market in Germany, providing new openings for providers and additional gaming opportunities for consumers.
-In 2020, in-app purchases of smartphone and tablet gaming apps generated 2.26 billion euros in sales revenue, while app purchases brought in six million euros.
+In 2022, in-app purchases of smartphone and tablet gaming apps generated 2.7 billion euros in sales revenue, while app purchases brought in six million euros.
 The largest source of revenue by far was coming from in-app purchases.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date